You are here: Home > Human Rights Statistics > Statistics on Violence

 Globally, an estimated 815.000 people killed themselves in 2000 (source), and about 780.000 in 2008.
 That’s more than the combined number of victims of war, interpersonal violence and terrorism.
 About 10 out of every 100,000 Americans commit suicide.
+Suicides outnumber homicides in the United States by 3:1.
+In 2010 there were 38,364 suicides and 12,996 homicides (source).
 Over 1 million adult Americans (0.5% of the total) say they attempted suicide in the past year.
 The trend is rising:

 It may sound strange, but suicide is more common than homicide in the U.S. (one of the more violent countries):

 Assisted suicide is permitted in seven countries and states and is now being debated in New Zealand, Quebec, Australia and Britain.
 In Switzerland, where it has been permitted since 1942, it accounts for around 300 deaths each year.
 Most of the jurisdictions that allow assisted suicide make it available only for the terminally ill.
 Only Switzerland, Belgium and the Netherlands allows others—those in great psychological pain, for instance, or with “locked-in” syndrome—to take advantage of its rules (source).

 This includes armed conflicts within or between states, and state-perpetrated violence such as genocide, torture, repression, some kinds of famine and poverty, and other gross violations of human rights.

 Since the beginning of recorded history, around 3600 BC, over 14.500 major wars have killed close to four billion people.